-The Audit Committee is responsible for selecting and retaining the independent registered public accounting firm, setting the independent registered public accounting firm's compensation, pre-approving all auditing and permitted non-audit services by the independent registered public accounting firm, reviewing with the independent registered public accounting firm the scope and results of the audit, reviewing the adequacy and effectiveness of the Company's system of internal control and performing the other duties set forth in the Audit Committee Charter.
+The Audit Committee is responsible for selecting and retaining the independent registered public accounting firm, setting the independent registered public accounting firm, setting the independent registered public accounting firm, reviewing with the independent registered public accounting firm the scope and results of the audit, reviewing the adequacy and effectiveness of the Company's system of internal control, overseeing the Company's compliance and ethics program, and performing the other duties set forth in the Audit Committee Charter.

 All of the Audit Committee Members are independent as defined in NASDAQ Rule 5605.
 The Board has determined that Mr. Lunger is an Audit Committee Financial Expert under the rules and regulations of the SEC.
-The Audit Committee held ten meetings during 2013, five of which were telephone meetings.
+The Audit Committee held eight meetings during 2014, three of which were telephone meetings.